-Take that moment of coursework relief, then jump back in the creative job market fray.
-That’s right: No time to slack off.
-Continue to stay updated on software, actually use it every day and learn something new.
+You can breathe a sigh of relief, but this is not the time to slack off.
+Stay up on the software, use it every day and learn something new.

-Your resume is a living document that needs constant updating.
-Every time you apply for a position, your resume needs to target that job specifically.
-For the creative, adding a bit of your graphic design flair is important to showcase in this piece.
-Keep the organization/business in mind as you add your creative flair because you don’t want to overwhelm employers.
+Your resume is a living document that needs to be updated constantly.
+Every time you apply for a position your resume needs to target that job specifically.
+There is no such thing as a blanket resume to meet every job.
+For the creative adding a bit of your graphic design and layout style is important to showcase in this piece.
+Keep the organization you are applying to in mind as you add in your creative flair so as not to under or overwhelm.

-Pitching is all about marketing yourself and your skills.
+This is all about marketing yourself and your skills.
 How do you get good at pitching?
 You practice.
-You need to become your own hype man — or woman.
-Get your thoughts together about what makes you stand out and what you can offer employers.
-Then practice talking about it.
-Your pitch is the perfect opportunity to solidify jobs and clients.
+You need to be your own hype team.
+Get your thoughts together about what makes you stand out, what you offer, and practice talking about it.
+Your pitch is your opportunity to solidify jobs and clients.

-I am often asked what is the most important skill for a graphic designer?
+I am often asked what is the most important skill for a graphic designer.
 TIME.
-If you don’t meet deadlines, the awesome work you did doesn’t even matter.
-In most cases, a missed deadline is a costly mistake on both ends and can end relationships with clients — quickly.
+If you don’t meet the deadlines, the awesome work you did does’nt not even matter.
+In most

-This point brings me to the importance of building a relationship with your clients as well.
-Your job is to nurture, educate and connect with your client.
-Remember to teach and create a strong plan for strategically building and positioning their brand with them.
-Good luck!
+Which brings me to the importance of building a partnership with your clients.
+Your job is to nurture, educate, and relate to your clients.
+Teaching them how to strategically build and position their brand.